 The EU is addressing this topic both in the transport and the employment sectors.
 From the employment perspective the EU has adopted "Improving Quality and Productivity at work: Community Strategy 2007-2012 on Health and Safety at Work".
-As part of this the Commission proposed the ambitious goal of achieving by 2012 a 25% reduction in the total incidence rate of accidents at work (number of accidents at work per 100.000 workers) in the EU 27.
+As part of this, the Commission proposed the ambitious goal of achieving by 2012 a 25% reduction in the total incidence rate of accidents at work (number of accidents at work per 100.000 workers) in the EU 27.
 At present, there are no specific measures focussing on reducing death and injury whilst driving for work.
 Clearly this should be included in the next Community Health and Safety at Work Strategy as a priority.

 In terms of EU legislation, occupational health and safety and road safety compliance are legal necessities in all EU Member States.
 The European Framework Directive 89/391/EEC on the health and safety of workers (Directive 89/391/EEC of 12 June 1989) requires every employer in Europe to undertake a risk assessment according to the principles of prevention.
-However this does not include employees travelling for work.
+However, this does not include employees travelling for work.
 Some Member States have supplementary legislation detailing employers' obligations to eliminate risks related to driving for work.
 The European Commission, together with the Advisory Council of Health and Safety at Work, has prepared a Guidance document (European Commission, 1996) on applying the Directive 89/391/EEC.
 This covers key definitions of risk assessment and methodology on how and where to revise and review the risk assessment.
-Specific Guidance for Reducing Work Related Vehicle Risk is due for development by 2015.